 top of page

-Hidden Forest Elephant Reserve
+Welcome to Hidden Forest Elephant Reserve

-We are a genuine ethical elephant sanctuary in Phuket, co-founded by elephant experts Kong from Thailand, and Louise Rogerson from the UK, and we opened in December 2023.
+We are a genuine ethical elephant sanctuary in Phuket, co-founded by elephant experts P'Kong from Thailand, and Louise Rogerson from Manchester, UK.
+Louise has been rescuing and rehabilitating Asian elephants for the last 16 years, advocating for improved welfare standards, and she brought the first non-bathing project to Phuket in 2016.

 Visit our beautiful elephant reserve in Chalong,